eif0/git-crawler/README.md

 __git-crawler__ is an auditing tool that find and disclosure all the __email accounts__ related to a git project (both autor's mail and contributor's mail).

-It doesn't mind if you noticed about the leak and solved your configuration issue by pushing again with a _.mailmap_ file _(see [git-shortlog](http://git-scm.com/docs/git-shortlog) or [git-blame](http://git-scm.com/docs/git-blame))_ to replace your previously leaked email.
-It's too late!, git-crawler will find your leaked mail without hesitation!
+And the scary thing is that it doesn't mind if you noticed about the leak and solved your configuration issue by pushing again with a _.mailmap_ file to replace your previously leaked email _(see [git-shortlog](http://git-scm.com/docs/git-shortlog) or [git-blame](http://git-scm.com/docs/git-blame))_.
+It's too late!, git-crawler will find your leaked email address without hesitation!

 ####_git-crawler has two major ways of use:_